-With the upcoming 2023 release wave 1 (public preview in February 2023 and GA in April 2023), these controls for model-driven apps will be deprecated; auto-complete, input mask, multimedia player, number input, option set, and star rating.
+Effective January 2023, the following controls for model-driven apps are deprecated: auto-complete, input mask, multimedia player, number input, option set, and star rating.

 Why is this needed?

-- We will be introducing new Fluent controls which have better usability, accessibility and dark mode support.
+We will be introducing new Fluent UI controls that have better usability, accessibility, and dark mode support.

 - Starting April 2023, these controls can no longer be added to forms.

 - Existing control instances will work on existing forms until April 2024.